Economy of Nigeria: Music industry

 Perhaps Nigeria's most famous musician is the inventor of Afrobeat Fela Anikulapo Kuti, who gave legendary concerts with his band "Africa 70" at the "Shrine" in Lagos.
 Other characteristic musical styles include Jùjú, Apala, Fuji and Sakara.
 In the field of pop music, Nigerian musicians living in Europe such as Sade Adu or Dr. Alban were very successful in the 1980s and 1990s.
 In Europe, Nneka is one of the best-known Nigerian pop musicians.
 One of the very few Nigerian artists living in Nigeria who has had commercial success in Europe is D'Banj.
 He even reached the European singles charts in summer 2012 with Oliver Twist.
 Wizkid reached number 1 in 2016 alongside Drake.

 Social media

 Nigerians are passionate users of social media.
 In 2021 Nigerians spent 3 hours and 41 minutes on social media in average every day.
 This is much higher than the global average of 2 hours 22 minutes.
 The number of active social media users in Nigeria increased in 2021 by 22 percent, compared with a global average increase of 13 per cent.
 WhatsApp and Facebook are the most used social media platforms in Nigeria.

+Fashion

+The Lagos Leather Fair is the largest leather fair in West Africa.
+Nigeria is the sixth largest leather exporter in the world, with brands such as Prada, Gucci and Louis Vuitton sourcing their goods here.
+Fashion journalist Waridi Schrobsdorff even puts ‘Milan, Paris, Lagos’ on the same level on news channel N-tv.